hmsiccbl/screensaver-docs/screenresult-file-format.md

 nav_order: 5
 parent: Administration
 ---
+{: .no_toc }

+1. TOC
+{:toc}
+---

 # Screen Result File Format

+The Screensaver API supports the upload of experiment result data formatted in Excel workbooks.

+A single screen result identifies one data point that is identified by the **data column** of the measurement and the **plate and well ID** of the assay well from which the data point was measured.

+The screen result workbook consists of two types of sheets:

+* **data_column** contains the definitions of the measurement data colums that will be uploaded.
+   * data_column.assay_data_type defines the type of input data that may be entered
+   * data_column.assay_readout_type identifies the type of readout of the measurement
+* **data** contains the result data identified by the plate and well ID and the data column names.
+  * data may be entered in multiple sheets

+## Generating a template screen result file

+The Screensaver API will generate a "screen result template" file that is a valid screen result file that may be used as a template to create a new screen result file for upload.
+* Mock data columns for each type of assay_data_type that can be recorded.
+* Mock data for each of the mock columns.

 There are two types of sheets in a screen result data file: